steveseguin/captionninja/README.md

 Using Google Chrome is strongly recommended for best results.

+The text-to-speech service will only work for one session per browser.
+If you try to load multiple text-to-speech tabs at a time, they will all stop working for a period of time.
+You can have as many overlay/viewer pages loaded as you want however.

 If you wish to save the transcriptions, just select-all when done (ctrl+a), copy the selected text(ctrl+c), pasting it into text editor (ctrl+v).

 ### Studio integration